froggyos/froggyos.github.io/versions/1.16/docs/froggyscript3.md

 var arg = ''
 filearg $arg 0
-out 'The first command line argument is: '>concat(arg)
+out 'The first command line argument is: ' + arg

 -----
 (in command line)